ampproject/amp.dev/pages/content/amp-dev/documentation/guides-and-tutorials/integrate/embed-stories-nonamp.md

     *   Toggles the control’s visibility.
 If omitted, the default is visible.

-# Customize Web Story Player behavior
+# Web Story Player interactivity

 You may call the [Web Story Player’s methods](https://github.com/ampproject/amphtml/blob/master/spec/amp-story-player.md#programmatic-control) to programmatically control the player.
 These methods include when to initialize the player, muting the audio, and pausing the story.